What is an annual review?

 Preparing for adulthood

-These reviews will also consider good exit planning as the young person nears the end of their time in formal education and the plan is likely to be ceased, so that there is a smooth transition to whatever they will be doing next.
+These reviews will also consider good exit planning as the young person nears the end of their time in formal education and the plan is likely to be ceased, so there is a smooth transition to whatever they will be doing next.